Space Launch System core stage: Production troubles

 Since 2014, Boeing had begun to experience a number of issues in establishing SLS production that caused significant delays to schedule.
 A number of fuel tubes which had been contaminated before delivery by the supplier resulted in the decision to reinspect all engine section tubing, which caused a delay of several months.
 The Vertical Assembly Center, a critical tool in the manufacture of the core stage's propellant tanks, was initially improperly installed, such that the tool was not able to properly lift stage components into position.
 When the defect was discovered in September 2014, it became necessary to completely rebuild the VAC.
 Later, welding issues encountered throughout 2016 would then cause more issues.
 During manufacture of the Weld Confidence Articles, which tested the joining technologies used in core stage manufacture, two issues were encountered: small voids were forming in the bonded material, and tiny cracks were forming in the welding "pin", the element of a friction-stir weld tool whose rotation, analogous to a drill bit, provides energy with which to join two surfaces.
 The latter issue caused pins to frequently break, which would require extraction, having lodged themselves within the aluminum substrate.
 Boeing teams elected to modify the pin design in order to reduce the frequency of pin breakage.
 However, when items were welded using the new, redesigned pins, they tended to randomly exhibit sections of low strength, which appeared in approximately one out of fifteen (6.7%) of test panels investigated after the deficiency was discovered.
 This issue was eventually resolved by reverting to the original pin design.
 Further delays resulted in February 2017 from a tornado strike at Michoud Assembly Facility, which damaged buildings and delayed production of the first core stage.

 First launch campaign

 Through these issues, by the beginning of 2020, the first core stage was complete and ready to move to Stennis Space Center for the Green Run test campaign.
 However, the stage was not to avoid further trouble.
-Workplace closures in response to the rapid spread of the COVID-19 pandemic cause months more of delays, before the culminating test of the stage, the hot-fire, was prematurely ended due to several test parameters exceeding their designated limits, which were described as overly conservative.
+Workplace closures in response to the rapid spread of the COVID-19 pandemic caused months more of delays, before the culminating test of the stage, the hot-fire, was prematurely ended due to several test parameters exceeding their designated limits, which were described as overly conservative.
 A decision was subsequently made to repeat the test.
 The Green Run campaign ended in May 2021, after a successful hot-fire test, and the first core stage was shipped to Kennedy Space Center and moved into the Vehicle Assembly Building, where it underwent further work ahead of integration as the core of the first SLS.